utsav0/daily-dev-tips/src/pages/posts/eleventy-two-column-post-layout.md

 // article-6/3.jpg
 ```

-We now want to explode these string on the slash, so we get the post name and all the images for it.
+We now want to explode these strings on the slash to get the post name and all the images.

 ```js
 const fullPath = usePath.split('/');